-As we edge closer to the end of the current and beginning of the new financial year – there are certain regulatory changes coming into effect that could have an acutely detrimental effect on businesses without the right level of preparation in place.
+As we edge closer to the end of the current financial year – there are certain regulatory changes coming into effect for next year that could have a detrimental effect on businesses without the right level of preparation in place.

-One of the main factors to consider is the new National Minimum Wage which has been introduced and will be implemented as of 1st April 2020 when the new financial year begins.
+One of the main factors to consider is the new National Minimum Wage criteria which has been introduced and will be implemented as of 1st April 2021 when the new financial year begins.
+The National Minimum Wage will now be implemented for all individuals over the age of 23, dropping from the previous 25 year-old threshold.

 The lower rates of pay will be set as follows: